Open Watcom Assembler: JWasm

-Japheth ceased development of JWASM in January 2014 with version 2.12pre, but others on the Masm32 forum picked up where Japheth left off.
+Japheth paused development (or rather, was out of contact) of JWASM in January 2014 with version 2.12pre, but currently continues work on project on GitHub, current (June 2024) version is 2.18.
+Also, others on the Masm32 forum picked up where Japheth once left off.

 HJWasm

 HJWasm, adding the prefix H in reference to Masm32 forum member Habran who started off this second WASM development continuation.
 Version 2.13pre was originally announced in 2016.
 New features include: